 The tileworld movie (No 2) is harder to understand, but has some agents moving around in a rectangular grid triggering various events.

 The earlier sheepdog was designed by Peter Waudby, a Physics graduate, for his Cognitive Science MSc project, in 1996.
 The sheep are autonomous, and partly unpredictable, unlike the dog.
 They react to the presence of the dog by trying to move away from it.
-If they detect something in their path (another sheep, a tree, or part of the pen) then tend to swerve to avoid it, a strategy that can sometimes lead to a sheep getting jammed between two or three other things.
+If they detect something in their path (another sheep, a tree, or part of the pen) they tend to swerve to avoid it, a strategy that can sometimes lead to a sheep getting jammed between two or three other things.
 The sheep behaviours are mostly unchanged in all the later demonstrations, except for one of the sheep in Dean Petters' program, described below.
 That sheep has to "learn" to move away from the dog, as explained later.

 The program remains available (slightly modified